 It is well with my soul.
 When peace like a river attendeth my way when sorrow, like sea bellows roll, whatever my lot, thou hast taught me to say, it is well, it is well, with my soul.

-To send flowers in memory of Bessie Olivia White, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Bessie Olivia White, please visit our Heartfelt Sympathies Store.

 Articulate, graceful, motherly, courageous, faith-filled, and generous are all words that describe Bessie Olivia White -professional, educator, matriarch, Christian, and community servant.
 She showed her gratitude to the Lord through her kindness, service, and love to her family, community, neighbors, and friends.
 Olivia was an avid writer; she often wrote resolutions for family and friends and articles by request.

 Bessie Olivia White began her earthly life on June 11, 1930 to the parentage of George and Mary White and they ensured that good manners and respect were molded in her character.
 “Olivia” or “Miss White,” as she was affectionately called by all who knew her, had an outgoing, pleasant personality that remained with her throughout her life.
 She was the youngest of five daughters, Gertrude White, Shirley Dawkins, Louellen Drummond, and Constance Davis, all of whom transitioned from earth to glory before her.